 Expanded polystyrene (EPS) foam, commonly known as styrofoam, the ubiquitous lightweight material used in packaging of electronic devices, food items and electric appliances, is popularly used because of its water and heat resistant properties.
 These properties likewise make it a preferred material for disposable food containers such as bowls, plates and coffee cups.

-Due to its popularity, the global demand for EPS and its production is steadily increasing.
+Due to its popularity, the global demand for EPS foam and its production is steadily increasing.
 According to GBI Research, the global demand for both polystyrene and EPS increased to 14.9 million tons in 2010 from 13 million tons in 2000.1 This is expected to further swell to 23.5 million tons by 2020, 1.7% of which, or close to 400,000 tons coming from the Middle East.

 The increase in EPS production necessitates intensified recycling efforts.
 After all, a greater supply of EPS would result to more polystyrene waste, which, when disposed of in landfills take up significant space because of its bulk.
 Furthermore, because of its light weight, it can easily be blown away and litter streets and water bodies, and clog storm drains.
 Being non-compostable and essentially non-biodegradable, it would take hundreds if not thousands of years for EPS to decompose.